 Perfect Paint: When it comes to making a small space appear larger sometimes all it takes is the right shade of paint.
 Light neutrals tend to open up a cramped space and breathe more life into the room.
-Consider going monochromatic throughout your entire to space to add a sense of continuity, tranquility, and create the feeling of one, large space rather than tiny, separate areas.
+Consider going monochromatic throughout your entire space to add a sense of continuity, and tranquility, and create the feeling of one, large space rather than tiny, separate areas.

 Let It Shine: Bathe your space in as much natural light as possible.
 Sunshine, combined with the right paint colors will make your small studio feel expansive and bright.
-If you have a garden view, bring the colors you see outside the window in.
+If you have a garden view, bring the colors you see outside the window.
 This will give a sense that your apartment extends into the garden area, creating the illusion of a larger space.

 Define the Space: Even though your office will be an integral part of the overall space in your studio apartment, you can still define the work area.
-Think one bold accent to give dimension to the office.
+Think of one bold accent to give dimension to the office.
 Something like painting the wall behind your desk a bold, accent color or hanging an inspiring photograph or piece of art.